...

 15. Visit Fall Farmers Markets – Local Weekend Things to Do in Traverse City MI

-Want something more laid back?
-Visit the Sara Hardy Downtown Farmers Market, open on Saturdays through late October.
-It’s smaller but still full of charm and great finds.
+If you’d rather avoid a big crowd, there’s also the Sara Hardy Downtown Market.
+Still open Saturdays through October.
+It’s smaller, quieter, but still full of great local finds.

 📍Sara Hardy Farmers Market Location